This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 White serving platter filled with classic turkey that was sliced into parts including the breast, thighs, and legs with pears and sage leaves all around.

 • Turkey, specifically an unbrined turkey, is an obvious necessity.
-Choose any size that accommodates the number of guests and adjust the salt as the recipes shows.
+Choose any size that accommodates the number of guests and adjust the salt as the recipe shows.

 • Sugar will help to give the turkey a beautiful, golden hue while it’s roasting.
 Just a small amount makes a difference in a well-seasoned and evenly browned turkey.